Shenge01/Spark-2-Applications-/README.md

-# Spark-2-Applications-
+# Spark-2-Applications
-Getting Started with Spark 2 Practice and Application JR
+Getting Started with Spark 2 Practice and Application [JR]